 A Take-Out directional sign is posted in front of the concrete spillway section.
-NSPW determined that a "Take-Out Here" sign would be appropriate at the actual take-out location on the east earthen embankment shoreline.
-Once arriving at the take-out location on the upstream side of the dam, it will be intuitive for paddlers to walk to the top of the earthen embankment and see where they can re-enter the water downstream.
-NSPW does not believe put-in signage is necessary at the site.
+NSPW determined that a "Take-Out Here" sign would be more appropriate at the actual take-out location on the east earthen embankment shoreline.
+As outlined in Section 3.8.3, NSPW is recommending the relocation of the existing take-out sign due to the erosion stabilization measures installed downstream of the east embankment in August of 2023.

-Since the Project has not been previously licensed, NSPW will install a recreation sign for the canoe portage and shoreline fishing area that meets the requirements of Part 8 of the FPA.
+Since the Project has not been previously licensed, NSPW will install a recreation sign for the cance portage and shoreline fishing area that meets the requirements of Part 8 of the FPA.